Senior Graphic Designer

 Dennis Mohatt is vice president for behavioral health at WICHE, leading since 2001 its behavioral health program and its Center for Rural Mental Health Research.
 He has over 30 years of public mental health service.
 His work has included direct clinical care, clinical supervision, and CEO tenure in a rural CMHC serving Michigan’s Upper Peninsula.
 Additionally, he led a HRSA-funded effort in the early 1990s to successfully integrate mental health and primary care in multiple rural family practice settings.
 During the late 1990s, he was deputy director for the Nebraska Department of Health and Human Services, also serving as the state’s commissioner of mental health.
 He has served as a member of the National Rural Health Advisory Committee, and led national efforts relating to rural mental health including a role as chief consultant to the president’s New Freedom Commission on Mental Health.
 He is actively engaged in efforts focused on improving services to Veterans, Guard, and Reserve and their families; rural mental health policy; workforce development, and increasing adoption of integrated approaches to behavioral and primary care practice.
 His graduate training, supported by a NIMH Fellowship, focused on rural community-clinical psychology.

-Manager, Network Development and Strategic Partnerships, Every Learner Everywhere, WCET
+Senior Manager of Business Operations and Strategic Initiatives, Every Learner Everywhere, WCET

 Robert Perez, manager of network development and strategic partnerships for the Every Learner Everywhere network initiative, is a native of Austin, Texas and joined WICHE/WCET in November 2018.
 Perez manages the network’s contract and finances, and assists in facilitating its growth and impact.
 Having grown up in a minority-majority community, the network’s efforts to bring greater equity to higher education for first-generation, low-income, and students of color are especially important to him.
 Perez earned a B.A. in philosophy from St. Edward’s University in Austin, Texas, and an M.A. in philosophy from the University of Missouri-Columbia.

-Vice President for Technology-Enhanced Education & WCET Executive Director
+Executive Director, WCET & Vice President for Technology-Enhanced Education

 As the executive director of WCET, Russell Poulin leads an organization focusing on the practice, policy, and advocacy of technology-enhanced learning in higher education.
 WCET member institutions and organizations hail from all fifty states and Canada.
 As WICHE’s vice president for technology-enhanced education, Poulin advises on policies and projects.
 Poulin served on federal negotiated rulemaking panels and received recognition for national policy contributions.
 Poulin previously lead distance education collaboration for the North Dakota University System and earned a bachelors from the University of Colorado Denver and masters from the University of Northern Colorado.
 Poulin is partial to movies, cats, and his wife.